 The note's (trans.)
 "Ten Gulden" value is listed at the upper-left corner.
 Below "Tien" is a line of microtext, it repeats (trans.)
 "Central Bank of Suriname".
 Further below is the note's watermark area.
 To its right, is an illustration of a White-Throated Toucan, standing on a Hawaiian Hibiscus branch.
 With the exception of the 5,000 and 10,000 Gulden, this image is seen throughout the series.

 Moving to the upper-right corner is the Suriname Coat of Arms (1975 version).
-It depict a pair of Arawak man, supporting a shield with a ship, diamond, and royal palm.
+It depicts a pair of Arawak man, supporting a shield with a ship, diamond, and royal palm.
 They represent the nation's colonial past and the rain forest.
 Below the note's "10 Gulden" value is repeated.
 The number "10" rests on a decorative backing.

 At the note's footer is additional text.
 The left side lists the note's printer "Thomas De La Rue and Company Limited.
 While the right features a brief counterfeit warning.
 It reads, (trans.)
 "Copy Forbidden: Suriname Penal Code-Article 260".
 As the Surinamese Guilder is now defunct, this warning no longer applies.